itsbryanman/DigitalJanitor/README.md

 ---

-## ☕ Support the Project
+##  Support the Project

-If Digital Janitor saves your bacon, consider buying a coffee: [https://buymeacoffee.com/bryanc910](https://buymeacoffee.com/bryanc910)
+If you liked Digital Janitor , consider buying a coffee: [https://buymeacoffee.com/bryanc910](https://buymeacoffee.com/bryanc910)

 ---

-## 📄 License
+##  License

 Digital Janitor is released under the MIT License.
 See [LICENSE](LICENSE) for details.